ibm-cloud-docs/security-compliance/faqs.md

 * Predefined rules can be goals that are offered as part of controls that exist in a profile.
 * User-defined rules are created by you and can be attached directly to a scope for evaluation but cannot be included in a profile.

-For more information about the types of rules, see [Working with config rules](/docs/security-compliance?topic=security-compliance-rules).
+For more information about the types of rules, see [What is Configuration Governance](/docs/security-compliance?topic=security-compliance-what-is-governance).

 ## Can I create a config rule for a service that I don't currently have provisioned?